Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Methods

-The proof of Theorem~\ref{thm:sim} is deferred to Appendix~\ref{app:simproof}.
-Compared with the state-of-the-art work in SIMs~\cite{fan2023understanding}, our approach achieves the same optimal error rate for parameter estimation under substantially weaker assumptions.
-Specifically, our method only requires that the noise has finite variance, whereas their analysis assumes the existence of a finite fourth moment.
-Moreover, their method imposes an additional condition that each entry of the contextual vector must be i.i.d. sampled, which excludes many practical settings where correlations between entries naturally arise.
+\end{theorem} { \paragraph{Proof sketch of Theorem~\ref{thm:sim}:} We begin by applying Stein’s identity to show that $\E[y_i S(x_i)] = \mu_* \thetastar$, which motivates our estimator.
+To analyze its accuracy, we upper bound the optimization gap $L(\hat{\theta}) - L(\mu_* \thetastar)$ by bounding the gradient norm $\|\nabla L(\mu_* \thetastar)\|_\infty$.
+We control the heavy-tailed nature of $y_i$ via a truncation function $\phi_\tau(y)$, which limits the influence of extreme values while introducing a controllable bias.
+We show that the bias term from truncation is small (via Taylor expansion) and the variance is concentrated using Bernstein’s inequality.
+Finally, by applying first-order convexity arguments, we obtain high-probability bounds on both $\|\hat{\theta} - \thetastar\|_2$ and $\|\hat{\theta} - \thetastar\|_1$ that match the minimax rate, all without requiring knowledge of the reward function $f(\cdot)$. }

-Furthermore, our estimator is highly computationally efficient.
+The full proof of Theorem~\ref{thm:sim} is deferred to Appendix~\ref{app:simproof}.
+Notably, our estimator is highly computationally efficient.
 In the low-dimensional regime, the loss in Eqn.~\eqref{eq:lossfunction} reduces to a simple quadratic form $L(\theta)$ with $\lambda = 0$, and the solution admits a closed-form expression as $\sum_{i=1}^n \phi_\tau(y_i S(x_i)) / n$.
 This solution requires no iterative optimization and is obtained by a single averaging operation over the samples, resulting in only $O(nd)$ time and $O(d)$ space complexity.
 This is remarkably more efficient than solving the MLE used by most GLB algorithms, despite our setting being significantly harder due to the unknown reward function.